SeriousGuy888/HatapediaSvelte/src/content/articles/Boxing Matchbox War.md

 ![[epique naval battle boxing matchbox war.png]]

 The two returning to the mainland of No, Holden and Anna then chased Remy across [[Fluffy Bridge]] and across the [[Scammington]] Strait.
-Several [[Order 66]] spawn eggs were dropped out of the sky, and after Remy spawned in two clone troopers, chaos erupted across the beach and threw the pursuers into disarray to avoid being shot by the clone trooper missiles.
+Several [[Order 66 Spawn Egg|Order 66 spawn eggs]] were dropped out of the sky, and after Remy spawned in two clone troopers, chaos erupted across the beach and threw the pursuers into disarray to avoid being shot by the clone trooper missiles.

 ![[remy boxing matchbox war clone troopers chase anna.png]]